tjmcmanus/LibertyLabs/labs/development/4_UserFeature/ExtendingLibertyWithYourOwnFeature.md

     </enterpriseApplication>
 ~~~~

   **NOTE:** that for the above mapping, all authenticated user may access the servlet, while only *user1* is able to access the EJB.

-  **NOTE:** If something goes wrong with the cut and paste, you can either cut and paste from the `{LAB_HOME}/labs/development/44_UserFeature/server.xml` file or replace the LabBundleServer’s `server.xml` with the one in the lab directory.
+If something goes wrong with the cut and paste, you can either cut and paste from the `{LAB_HOME}/labs/development/44_UserFeature/server.xml` file or replace the LabBundleServer’s `server.xml` with the one in the lab directory.

-   4. Save the changes.
+   1. Save the changes.
 WDT will republish the changes automatically.

 1. Test the new security configuration